-/YOUR SMI CHOICES INDICATE THAT you see the importance of swift actions in a world that you believe is unforgiving of slow-movers.
+You see the importance of swift actions in a world that you believe is unforgiving of slow-movers.
 You know that the present day pace is fast or highly accelerated, depending upon who you ask.
-You are a true citizen of our times!

-YOU ARE COMFORTABLE.
+/YOU ARE COMFORTABLE:

 This fits you well, as you have no concerns about making a quick assessment of a situation and acting promptly.
 You are a quick thinker, and while you may overlook some details, you consider that your decisiveness also helps stimulate those that are more hesitant.
 Speed is justified.